openjusticeok/spi-2023/okc-session/README.md

   - Vermont state government publishes their stats [here](https://vsp.vermont.gov/communityaffairs/trafficstops)
   - St. Paul Minnesota publishes theirs [here](https://information.stpaul.gov/datasets/stpaul::traffic-stops/explore)

+A list of common, go-to sources for public policy data can be found in the "Resources" list at the [root of this GitHub repo.](https://github.com/openjusticeok/spi-2023/tree/main)

 ### Method 2: Asking someone else

 If the internet fails you, sometimes you can just reach out to the people who should have the data (government agencies in particular).
 I recently did this with the Oklahoma State Bureau of Investigation, and they very helpfully gave me a nice spreadsheet of exactly what I was looking for.
-We at Open Justice are also good people to email if you're looking for something Oklahoma-specific.
+We at Open Justice are also good people to email if you're looking for something Oklahoma-specific!

 ### Method 3: R wizardry

 Sometimes you can't find a nice dataset to download, but you can find an API (Application Programming Interface) or database to query.
-This is a little more technologically involved, however.
+This is a little more technologically involved, however; we'll get into it a bit more at the end.

+> Understand the basics of finding data online ✅

 ## 2. Examining our Data: The Wonderful World of R